LiuLimingCode/HFNet_SLAM/Dependencies.md

 This is a modified version of the MLPnP of Steffen Urban from [here](https://github.com/urbste/opengv).
 The original code is BSD licensed.

-* Function *Matcher::DescriptorDistance* in *Matcher.cc*.
-The code is from: http://graphics.stanford.edu/~seander/bithacks.html#CountBitsSetParallel.
-The code is in the public domain.

 #####Code in Thirdparty folder

 * All code in **g2o** folder.